3.3.9.4 Post-Tenure Review Appeals

 3.3.9.4.2 Post-Tenure Review Appeals Committee Operating Policy Rhett Mayor Fri, 03/10/2023 - 16:50

 • The Post-Tenure Review Appeals Committee (PTRAC) shall hear only appeals from post-tenure reviews (PTR) and corrective post-tenure reviews (CPTR) in which the faculty member has received an unsuccessful evaluation by their School’s or unit’s post-tenure review committee.
-Before an appeal may be filed with the PTRAC, the faculty member must have exhausted all available and appropriate administrative remedies within the school or college.
 If the faculty member then wishes to file an appeal with the PTRAC, they must submit a written request for appeal to the PTRAC stating the grounds on which the appeal is based.
-This written request must be filed with the PTRAC within ten (10) business days after a final decision has been rendered by the school or college under the available and appropriate administrative appeals procedure.
+The faculty member has ten (10) calendar days from receiving the recommendations of the School Chair or Deans to request the Faculty PTRAC review.
+If received within ten (10) calendar days, the request will be granted.
+In considering appeals, the PTRAC will act as a committee of the whole.
+The Chair shall be a voting member of the committee.
+A final decision requires a simple majority of the whole committee (4/7).
+To avoid conflicts of interest, members of the PTRAC shall not serve on any other post-tenure review committee during their term as a PTRAC member.

 • Once an appeal is filed, the PTRAC may consider the fairness of the evaluation process within the post-tenure review School or unit, the reasonableness of the determination, as well as the appropriateness of the course of action suggested by the post-tenure review School or unit that might strengthen the faculty member’s performance.
 In addition to the written appeal, the committee, in its sole discretion, may hear and consider oral testimony.